 Members can use the “Years” dropdown to create longer-term RRG charts.
 The choices available are 1, 3, 5 and 10-years.
 Longer duration charts take longer to load.

-Note: A ticker symbol must have at least 1-year's worth of data in order to appear on an RRG chart.
+Note: A ticker symbol must have at least one year's worth of data in order to appear on an RRG chart.

-Normally, RRG charts use weekly data in their calculations.
+By default, RRG charts use weekly data in their calculations.
 Members can change the chart so that it uses daily data using the “Periods” dropdown located next to the “Update” button.
-See this article on Daily RRG Charts for more details.
+For more details on comparing and interpreting weekly vs. daily RRG charts, see our ChartSchool article on RRG Charts.

-Members can click the “Linkable version” link located below the symbol table to get a link to their chart that can be bookmarked and/or used in web links.
-To bookmark that link, follow these steps:
+Members can click the “Permalink” link located below the symbol table to get a link to their chart that can be bookmarked and/or used in web links.